 Panonychus ulmi and T. urticae were collected from the apple tree, Malus domestica Borkh, cv.
-Jeromine (Rosaceae), Oulmes, Morocco (33 ° 26 ' 19.6 " N, 5 ° 58 '35.7 " W) and reared separately on the green bean plants Phaseolus vulgaris L. (Leguminosae), in a growth chamber under the ambient conditions of summer for four generations before the beginning of experiments.
+Jeromine (Rosaceae), at Oulmes region, Morocco (33 ° 26 ' 19.6 " N, 5 ° 58 '35.7 " W).
+Mites were reared separately on the green bean plants Phaseolus vulgaris L. (Leguminosae), in a growth chamber under the ambient conditions of summer for four generations before the beginning of experiments.

-Life history data of both sexes of predators were analyzed according to the age-stage, two-sex life table Chi and Liu (1985) and the method described by Chi (1988).
-The standard errors of the population parameters were estimated by using the bootstrap method Efron and Tibshirani (1993).
+Data set were analysed according to the two-sex life table procedure (Chi and Liu 1985) and the method described by (Chi 1988).
+The mean values of life table parameters were calculated using the TWOSEX program (Chi, 2012), whereas the associated standard errors were estimated using the bootstrap method (Efron and Tibshirani 1993).

-All statistical analyses were performed using R Commander, a graphical user interface in conjunction with R program ver.
+All statistical treatments were performed using R Commander, a graphical user interface in conjunction with R program ver.
 3.5.3.
-R Core Team (2019).
+(R Core Team 2019).

-Survivorship of T. (T.) setubali was higher at the range of temperatures tested.
-At a 5 % level of significance, the χ2 test statistic did not reject the null hypothesis of equality of survivals among the different temperatures at each food source, yielding a P-value from 15 to 35 °C equal to 0.987 (χ2 = 9.978) and 0.997 (χ2 = 8.005), respectively.
-Moreover, no significant differences were found in the survivorship of predators among the three food sources with most of the temperatures tested (Table 1).
+Regardless of the food diet and temperature tested, T. (T.) setubali immature survival rates obtained over the entire cohort studied were higher.
+The results showed that T. (T.) setubali survived on T. latifolia with high proportions ranged from 71.83 % at 15 °C to 85.75 % at 30 °C, then decreased at 35 °C to 75.92 %.
+Similar trends were also observed when the cohort of predators fed on both immature prey (Table 1).
+The χ2 test statistic did not reject the null hypothesis of equality of survivals among the different temperatures at each food source, at a 5 % level of significance, yielding a P-value from 15 to 35 °C equal to 0.987 (χ2 = 9.978) and 0.997 (χ2 = 8.005), respectively.
+Moreover, no significant differences were found between the mean proportions among the food sources tested, as indicated by the P-value on each one (Table 1).

 The mean developmental time of each stage of the predator is given in Table 2.
 The time required for eggs to hatch (incubation period) ranged from 7.05, 6.71, and 6.75 days at 15 °C to 1.36, 1.38, and 1.40 days at 35 °C when T. (T.) setubali fed on T. latifolia pollen, P. ulmi, and T. urticae, respectively.
 The developmental times of larvae, protonymphs, and deutonymphs were slightly longer on pollen than on T. urticae and P. ulmi at 15 °C and 20 °C (Table 2).
 For both sexes, total immature developmental time of T. (T.) setubali decreased as temperature increased from 15 to 30 °C whatever the food diet, the longest time was significantly observed on cattail pollen at 15 °C (25.33 days for females and 24.25 days for males), whereas the shortest developmental period was recorded at 30 °C when predator fed on P. ulmi (6.02 days for female and 5.13 days for male.